-If you went through the process of figuring out whether you transfer data to the US as described above, you may be done with this step.
+If you went through figuring out whether you transfer data to the US as described above, you might be done with this step.

 You have to be aware of your data transfers.
-This means that you have to know from whom you collect the data, and then where do you transfer it for processing.
+This means that you have to know from whom you collect the data and then where you transfer it for processing.

 If your data transfers involve sending data to the US, keep reading.